ABarancewicz/Introduction_to_ML/README.md

 - --help - enter after a function to get details on how to use it
 - sudo apt install - install a package

+\
+\
+For more helpful commands view [this article](https://www.guru99.com/linux-commands-cheat-sheet.html).

 ## Git <a name="git"></a>